College of Graduate Studies

 GradImages will be the official photographer at your graduation ceremony.
 Following commencement, your photos will soon be available to view and order by visiting the website at GradImages.

-Simply enter your Last Name, your School Name: School and select 2016 from the dropdown menu.
+Simply enter your Last Name, your School Name: School and select the year from the dropdown menu.
 Once you see your name, click on the link to view your photos.
 If you need additional help to locate your photos, call the customer service department at 800-261-2576 or email email@example.com.

 Packages including announcements, envelopes, thank you notes, and address labels can be ordered by visiting Balfour's Tennessee Tech announcements website, or by visiting and clicking "Graduation".
 Individual items can also be purchased or added to a package by visiting the 'Individual products' page.